Timothy McGee: Hobbies

-McGee has a passion for jet packs, computers and enjoys playing games relating to tactical warfare and covert infiltration.
+McGee has a passion for jet packs and computers, and enjoys playing games relating to tactical warfare and covert infiltration.
 This is shown to be an interest shared by his sister Sarah in the episode "Red Cell", when she takes over his live war game as he leaves his apartment.
 In the episode "Broken Bird", his first computer was revealed to have been a Mac SE, followed by a PowerBook, and finally a PC.
 He uses a Logitech Y-SAE71-SK-2930 keyboard to carry out his everyday work.
 In the episode "Ignition", he discusses his fascination with jet packs, even going so far as to show Gibbs a film he has made about them (produced under his pen name "Thom E. Gemcity", an anagram of Timothy McGee).
 Gibbs allows McGee to take the lead in the case because of this knowledge.

 McGee is also shown to be an expert tracker, being able to find a cadaver without the assistance of dogs by reading changes in the land and observing bird droppings.
 He revealed he was a Scout, which occupied his time while his father was deployed.
-He even said "I love the outdoors", much to the chagrin of the more city-like DiNozzo.
+He even said, "I love the outdoors", much to the chagrin of the more city-like DiNozzo.
 However, at least twice McGee has encountered poison ivy and suffered severe rashes.